 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Sambazon reported total carbon emissions of approximately 72,712,000 kg CO2e.
 This figure includes Scope 1 emissions of about 849,000 kg CO2e, Scope 2 emissions of approximately 754,000 kg CO2e, and significant Scope 3 emissions totalling around 71,109,000 kg CO2e.
-The Scope 3 emissions breakdown reveals major contributions from the use of sold products (approximately 42,082,000 kg CO2e) and purchased goods and services (about 13,912,000 kg CO2e).
-Comparatively, in 2022, Sambazon's total emissions were approximately 63,066,000 kg CO2e, with Scope 1 emissions at about 426,000 kg CO2e and Scope 2 emissions around 1,202,000 kg CO2e.
-The Scope 3 emissions for that year were approximately 61,438,000 kg CO2e, indicating a notable increase in total emissions from 2022 to 2023.
-Sambazon has not publicly committed to specific reduction targets or initiatives, nor do they appear to have cascaded data from a parent organisation.
-Their emissions data is independently reported, reflecting their operational footprint without external influence.
-The company continues to monitor and report its emissions, contributing to transparency in its climate impact.
+The Scope 3 emissions are primarily driven by the use of sold products, which accounted for about 42,082,000 kg CO2e, alongside substantial contributions from purchased goods and services (approximately 13,912,000 kg CO2e) and upstream transportation and distribution (around 9,236,000 kg CO2e).
+Comparatively, in 2022, Sambazon's total emissions were about 63,066,000 kg CO2e, indicating an increase in emissions year-on-year.
+The breakdown for 2022 shows Scope 1 emissions at approximately 426,000 kg CO2e, Scope 2 at about 1,202,000 kg CO2e, and Scope 3 emissions at around 61,438,000 kg CO2e.
+Despite the increase in emissions, Sambazon has not publicly committed to specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or SBTi commitments.
+The company does not appear to inherit emissions data from a parent organisation, maintaining its own reporting structure.
+Sambazon's climate commitments and strategies remain vague, with no specific pledges or initiatives outlined in the available data.
+The company continues to monitor its emissions across all scopes, reflecting a growing awareness of its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents